 Tips from Chicco’s Child Passenger Safety Advocate, Julie Prom

 · Keep your child rear-facing in their car seat until at least 2 years old, that’s right TWO years old.
 Are your kid’s feet touching the seat back?
 Do they look a little cramped?
 That’s OK!
 Kids are a lot more flexible than adults.
-Kids need to stay rear-facing for as long as possible to protect their head and neck in the event of a crash.
+Kids need to stay rear-facing for as long as possible to protect their heads and neck in the event of a crash.
 Kids are fragile, and they are best-protected rear-facing, even if that means they have a little less leg room.
 To ensure a child can stay rear-facing as long as possible, purchase a convertible seat when your baby outgrows the infant seat.

 · Worried baby will have a fit if he or she can’t see out the front window?
 Well, don’t.
-Too often, parents turn their child forward-facing too soon because their kids throw tantrums or seem bored.
+Too often, parents turn their children forward-facing too soon because their kids throw tantrums or seem bored.
 However, if your child’s never been forward-facing, they don’t know what they’re missing.
 Kids generally throw tantrums because they want to get out of the car, or they’re bored.
 Instead of putting them in danger and facing forward too early, bring car-friendly toys or snacks to keep your little one entertained.

-· Parents often utilize the portability of infant car seats to help transport baby in and out of the house, to and from doctors’ appointments, while shopping and more, but it’s important to ensure the harness is properly buckled even when you’re not in a vehicle.
-It’s in the least expected moments that baby can squirm just enough, or someone walking by can accidentally bump into the car seat.
+· Parents often utilize the portability of infant car seats to help transport baby in and out of the house, to and from doctors’ appointments, while shopping, and more, but it’s important to ensure the harness is properly buckled even when you’re not in a vehicle.
+It’s in the least expected moments that the baby can squirm just enough, or someone walking by can accidentally bump into the car seat.

 · Do NOT place a car seat on top of a shopping cart.
 We know, you see this every day in the grocery store, but it is a major safety risk!
-While it seems convenient, infant car seats are not designed to be secured to the top of shopping carts, and because the car seat is not properly attached, one bump could cause your infant car seat along with baby to topple off the top of the cart, or the weight from the car seat could cause the cart to tip over.
+While it seems convenient, infant car seats are not designed to be secured to the top of shopping carts, and because the car seat is not properly attached, one bump could cause your infant car seat along with the baby to topple off the top of the cart, or the weight from the car seat could cause the cart to tip over.

 · Even when your child fits the height and weight guidelines to use a seat belt instead of a full harness with their booster seat, that doesn’t mean they should.
-Maturity matters – most children younger than 5-years old are not mature enough to sit without a full harness.
+Maturity matters – most children younger than 5 years old are not mature enough to sit without a full harness.
 You know your child best, don’t make the switch until you’re confident your growing child will sit still and safely without a full harness.

 · Colder weather is on the way, which means big sweaters and puffy coats.
-Don’t buckle your child into a car seat with bulky clothing and add-on products like a car seat bunting.
+Don’t buckle your child into a car seat with bulky clothing and add-on products like car seat bunting.
 The added stuffing can interfere with the harness fit and crash performance of the seat.
-A good trick is to buckle your child in without hKaytis or her jacket and then put it back on backward over the harness.
+A good trick is to buckle your child in without a hKaytis or her jacket and then put it back on backward over the harness.